When I decided to move to Edinburgh, my excitement level was at an all-time high — and, annoyingly, so was my anxiety level.

 It’s only natural for expats to compare their adopted home to their actual home.
 While so many people talk about everything they miss from their respective home country, I ended up realizing how many things Scotland does better than Canada.

-Before I say what I going to say, I want you to know I’m not an ungrateful little brat — and I’m fully aware how lucky I am to live in Canada (especially as women’s rights are being stripped away and people are living without health care south of the border).
+Before I say what I going to say, I want you to know I’m not an ungrateful little brat — and I’m fully aware how lucky I am to live where I do.

 I’m eternally grateful to call Canada home, but let’s be real: no country is perfect.
 So won’t you indulge me as I play the expat country comparison game, then?